-This Vegan Alfredo Sauce is about to blow your mind!
-It's WAY too delicious to be so healthy.
-Made with creamy cauliflower (yet picky-eater-approved) and without cashews, coconut milk, or oil.
+This Vegan Alfredo Sauce is almost too good to be true!
+Made with healthy cauliflower (yet picky-eater-approved) and no cashews, coconut milk, or oil.
 It's full of the cheesy, garlicky, rich flavors you crave and none of the dairy or saturated fat!
-Velvety smooth, low-fat, oil-free, freezer-friendly, and ready in 30 minutes!
+This vegan Alfredo is velvety smooth, low-fat, oil-free, freezer-friendly, and ready in 30 minutes!

-Enjoy this dairy-free alfredo sauce on more than just pasta.
+Enjoy dairy-free Alfredo sauce on more than just pasta.
 Whip up a batch anytime to pair with roasted veggies, potatoes, and grain bowls.

 Jump to:

-The only added fat in this vegan alfredo sauce is 2 tablespoons of tahini.
-Whaaaaaat?
-I know!
+The only added fat in this vegan Alfredo recipe is 2 tablespoons of tahini.
+And it makes a huge amount of sauce!

 - Cauliflower - you'll need one small/medium head cut into florets.

-- Tahini - adds a small amount of fat and richness to the sauce and improves the sautéed garlic flavor.
+- Tahini - adds a small amount of fat and richness to the sauce and enhances the sautéed garlic flavor.

 - Vegetable broth - adds subtle savory notes and thins the tahini, making it easier to sauté the garlic.